-Bhutan is the only carbon negative country in the world
+Why Bhutan is the only carbon-negative country in the world

-Bhutan has long based their political decisions on a Gross National Happiness (GNH) index, abandoning economic growth as their compass.
-The only country in the world to make such a switch and now as of 2016 the world’s first country to become carbon negative.
+The government of Bhutan has a history of basing political decisions on a Gross National Happiness (GNH) index, and abandoning economic growth as their compass.
+It’s the only country in the world to make such a switch and the first country to become carbon negative.

-- A ban was put on export logging.
+- A ban was placed on log exports.

 - The constitution was amended to include that forested areas would not drop below 60%.

-- Free hydroelectric power generated by Bhutan’s many rivers was utilized over environmentally devastating fossil fuels.
+- Free hydroelectric power generated by Bhutan’s many rivers is used instead of less environmentally friendly fossil fuels.

-For a country that has already gained the world’s respect and attention, Bhutan has a big reputation to uphold, and luckily even bigger plans to do so.
+Bhutan has a big carbon-negative reputation to uphold, and even bigger plans for the future.

-By 2030 Bhutan plans to reach zero net greenhouse gas admission and to produce zero waste.
-This means putting a comprehensive plan of action into place such as increasing it’s share on renewable energy sources such as wind, biogas, and solar.
+By 2030 Bhutan plans to reach zero net greenhouse gas emissions and to produce zero waste.
+This means putting a comprehensive plan of action into place, with items such as increasing its reliance on renewable energy sources – like wind, biogas, and solar power.

-Other creative environmental initiatives include a partnership with Nissan to provide the country with electrical cars with the intention of eventually changing all vehicles to electric.
+Other creative environmental initiatives in Bhutan include a partnership with Nissan to provide the country with electrical cars.
+Bhutan hopes to eventually replace all vehicles that rely on fossil fuels with those that run on electricity.
 The government has also started providing rural farmers with free electricity in order to lessen their dependence on wood stoves for cooking.
-Plus even more trees have been planted, last June volunteers set a world record by planting 49,672 trees in just one hours’ time.

 - Cape Coast